Orderability of link quandles: Orderability of involutory quandles of alternating links

+\begin{corollary} Let $m\geq3$ and $n\geq2$ be relatively prime integers.
+If $n=2$ or $m=3$ or $m$ is even, then the involutory quandle of the Turk's head knot $THK(m,n)$ is not left-orderable. \end{corollary}

+\begin{proof} Let $D$ be a reduced alternating diagram of $THK(m,n)$.
+By \cite[Theorems 3 and 4]{dmms}, there exists a Fox coloring that assigns different colors to different arcs of the diagram $D$.
+Hence, elements of the involutory quandle of $THK(m,n)$ corresponding to the arcs in $D$ are pairwise distinct.
+The result now follows from Theorem \ref{thm-left-order}. \end{proof}

-\begin{ack} Hitesh Raundal acknowledges financial support from the SERB grant SB/SJF/2019-20.
+\begin{ack} Hitesh Raundal is supported by research associateship under the SERB grant SB/ SJF/2019-20.
 Manpreet Singh thanks IISER Mohali for the PhD Research Fellowship.
 Mahender Singh is supported by the Swarna Jayanti Fellowship grants DST/SJF/MSA-02/2018-19 and SB/SJF/2019-20. \end{ack}